ccs-fall-2023/lectures/final-project/README.md

 ## 3rd Party API Testing

 You will want to test any 3rd party APIs you have in mind to verify that they are suitable for your needs.
-Within one week of beginning final projects, you are required to demonstrate that your API is suitable by running an `api_test.js` or `api_test.py` file that makes an a request to the selected API and gathers data that you will use for your final project.
-Failure to have this complete puts you in jeopardy of not completing in the final 3 weeks.
-Your `api_test` file should be included in your project repository.
+Within one week of beginning final projects, you are required to demonstrate that your API is suitable by showing it being used in your app.

+**NOTE:** It's not unusual for an API to go offline, break down, hit a rate limit.
+If you're using a 3rd party API, it's recommended to have a backup "in case of emergency, break glass" type of file.
+Usually this is a JSON file with the usual output you'd expect from the API.

+This is also helpful while developing, so you're not constantly hitting an API over and over.

 ## Final Project Q&A